saarileevi/web-site-academic-final/content/authors/admin/_index.md

 ---
 avatar_filename: black_and_white_for_web.jpg
-bio: Currently, I am researching a PhD for the University of Amsterdam on the regulation and political of artificial intelligence technologies in Europe.
+bio: Currently, I am researching a PhD for the University of Amsterdam on the regulation and political economy of artificial intelligence technologies in Europe.
 I am particularly interested in the social process through which technology becomes an object of regulation.
 interests:
   - Artificial Intelligence
-  - ""
 social:
   - icon: envelope
-    icon_pack: fas
+    icon_pack: ai
-    link: /#contact
+    link: l.j.m.saari@uva.nl
   - icon: twitter
     icon_pack: fab
     link: https://twitter.com/SaariLeevi